Wafa-Abbassi/wafa-phonebook-app-client/README.md

 react app is on netlify : https://wafaphonebook.netlify.com/

-to run the app: server side : npm run server --> in server you need to create dev.js file in config folder to make environment variables ( to run the app locally ). <br/>
+## How to run the app:
+server side : npm run server --> in server you need to create dev.js file in config folder to make environment variables ( to run the app locally ). <br/>
 client side : npm run start

 Here you can checkout final version and test the app : https://wafaphonebook.netlify.com/